dh-notes/dhnotes/pages/journals.md

 notes, review articles, theoretical essays, and book reviews relevant for comparative research.

+[**Journal of Computational Literary Studies**](https://jcls.io/) (JCLS) is an international, open access, peer-reviewed online journal dedicated to all aspects of computational approaches to Literary Studies.
+JCLS responds to the increasing differentiation of subfields within the Digital Humanities, an ongoing process in which Computational Literary Studies has already gained considerable maturity and visibility.

 [**Journal on Computing and Cultural Heritage**](http://jocch.acm.org) (JOCCH) publishes papers of significant and lasting value in all areas relating to the use of information and communication technologies (ICT) in support of Cultural